nrfconnect/sdk-nrfxlib/nrf_802154/doc/multiprotocol_switching_tables.rst

 Radio Transition Measurements
 -----------------------------

-The following measurement utilizes the nRF21540 Front-End Module (FEM) connected to a Nordic SoC, which provides essential timing data via GPIO pins.
+The following measurement uses the nRF21540 Front-End Module (FEM) connected to a Nordic SoC, which provides essential timing data through GPIO pins.
 The RX_EN pin manages the Low-Noise Amplifier (LNA) function of the FEM.
-When RX_EN is low (deactivated), the LNA is disabled, signaling that receive operations are ending or the radio is being deactivated at the conclusion of a time slot.
+When RX_EN is low (deactivated), the LNA is disabled, indicating that receive operations are ending or the radio is being deactivated at the end of a time slot.

 During protocol transitions, radio switching timing metric is measured in both directions:

-Radio Switching Time:
+Radio switching time:
-    802.15.4 to Bluetooth Transition:
+    802.15.4 to Bluetooth transition:
         - Start: FEM RX_EN pin event (802.15.4 radio turning off on the end of 802.15.4 activity)
-        - End: RADIO READY event for Bluetooth operation (ble radio turned on and ready)
+        - End: RADIO READY event for Bluetooth operation (Bluetooth LE radio turned on and ready)

-    Bluetooth to 802.15.4 Transition:
+    Bluetooth to 802.15.4 transition:
         - Start: RADIO DISABLED event (Bluetooth radio turning off)
         - End: RADIO READY event for 802.15.4 operation (802.15.4 radio turned on and ready)